Inside Pyramids of Giza | Tombs, Temples & More

 The Pyramids of Giza are one of Egypt's top attractions and see millions of visitors every year.
 Today, they are both a UNESCO Heritage Site and one of the Seven Wonders of the World.
 Located in the Giza Necropolis, the pyramids are part of a cluster of ancient monuments.
 Before you plan a visit, read on to find out more about what is inside the Pyramids of Giza.

-What’s Inside the Pyramids of Giza?
+What’s inside the Pyramids of Giza?

 inside pyramids of giza